 It is important to understand the different approaches you can take in increasing your learning about supervising.
 Formal approaches are proactively designed in a comprehensive and systematic way in order to accomplish certain desired outcomes.
 Traditional classroom approaches to education have that specific form — they are formal approaches to learning and development.

-In contrast, informal approaches are those that occur during our typical day-to-day activities in life and can include, for example, reading books, having discussions with friends, on-the-job training and keeping a diary with thoughts about supervision.
+In contrast, informal approaches are those that occur during our typical day-to-day activities in life and can include, for example, reading books, having discussions with friends, on-the-job training, and keeping a diary with thoughts about supervision.

 Whether in formal or informal approaches, the ongoing ability to recognize and capture learning is extremely important.
 That ability is often referred to as continuous learning and it is frequently mentioned in literature about management development (in this context, the term management is inclusive of leadership and supervisor development).
 Simply put, continuous learning is the ability to learn to learn.

 The key to cultivating continuous learning is the ability to continually reflect on your experiences and the experiences of others in your life.
-Reflection is continuously thinking about, for example, your experiences, their causes and effects, your role in them, if they changed you and how.
+Reflection is continuously thinking about, for example, your experiences, their causes and effects, your role in them, if they changed you, and how.
 It is thinking about how you might use those experiences and changes to enhance your life and the lives of others.

 If you can view your life as a “laboratory for learning program”, then you can continue to learn from almost everything in your life.
 However, learning is best captured if it is consciously recognized as such, for example, discussed with someone else or written down somewhere.
 Otherwise, new learning can easily be lost in the demands of life and work.
 So it is very important to document your learning.

-Before learning more about supervision, you would benefit first from becoming acquainted with the organizational context in which supervision typically occurs, including understanding organizations as systems, their common dimensions, what makes each unique, their different life cycles and different cultures.
+Before learning more about supervision, you would benefit first from becoming acquainted with the organizational context in which supervision typically occurs, including understanding organizations as systems, their common dimensions, what makes each unique, their different life cycles, and different cultures.

 Get Acquainted With What “Supervision” Is

 Then, the next place to start learning about supervision is to get some sense of what supervision really is — in particular, get an impression of the areas of knowledge and skills recommended for effective supervision in organizations.
-Review the information in the Library’s topic:
+Review the information on the Library’s topic:

 Here is but a sampling of the activities from which you could informally accomplish your own supervisor development.
 Here is a sample learning journal that you might use to continually capture your learning.